petepm/Singleton/lyrics.md

 ## Post-chorus

 I saw she likes her fucking punk songs
-I'd sit and bear them all day long
+I'll sit and play them all day long
 Then lay there all night
 On a pull-out couch
 With tiny ice cube tray